MicrosoftDocs/dynamics365-guidance/guidance/business-processes/plan-to-produce-areas.md

 ---
-title: Plan to produce business process areas
+title: Define, plan, run, control, and track production operations with the plan to produce process
-description: Get an overview for each of the business process areas in the plan to produce end-to-end business process flow in Dynamics 365 solutions. ms.date: 12/01/2023 ms.topic: conceptual
+description: Get an overview for each of the business process areas in the plan to produce end-to-end business process flow in Dynamics 365 solutions. ms.date: 01/23/2024 ms.topic: conceptual

 author: edupont04